htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/process.md

   * As a patient of Long Covid I want to be reminded about positive development to stay motivated
   * As a patient I want to be notified when I should see a doctor

-#### Prototype
+#### Prototyping
-We first created a paper prototype for our app.
-That way we learned which views were going to contain which functions.
+After deciding on all the features we figured out the different screens the app should have and which functionalities, information and links should be presented on it.
+From there we created a paper prototype for the app.
-As a second prototype we created an Adobe XD prototype for the visual design.
+Next we created a second prototype in Adobe XD for the visual design and user experience.
 We tried out different design ideas and decided to go with a green theme and color gradients.

-{{<image src="adobe-xd.png" alt="Visual design of the App in Adobe XD">}}
+{{<image src="prototype.png" alt="Prototyping stages">}}

 #### Data Model
 Based on our features we designed the following data model.